Juadebfm/Vanilla-JS-Projects/README.md

 ## Introduction

+> IDEATION

+The ideation for this project comes from a awesome mentor, follow through on his socials: [Twitter](http://www.twitter.com/codrops), [Facebook](http://www.facebook.com/codrops), [GitHub](https://github.com/codrops) and his resource website: [Codrops](http://www.codrops.com) filled with awesome resources i suggest you checkout.

+The ultimate goal is to make this project into a fully responsive website and to help beginners navigate the habit of contributing to a codebase and learn how to create pull request and collaborate with others.
+You can add to, remove or create issues you think will improve this projects.

 > For first time contributers

 This project aims to simplify and guide the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.
-The ideation for this project comes from a awesome mentor [Twitter](http://www.twitter.com/codrops), [Facebook](http://www.facebook.com/codrops), [GitHub](https://github.com/codrops) and his resource [Codrops](http://www.codrops.com) filled with awesome resources i suggest you checkout.

-> For more confortable developers
+> For more comfortable developers

 More experienced developers can examine the projects in this repository and enhance, add to, or improve on them based on their current level of expertise.